Cyphodias-Dev/Blog-30-Day-MyDFIR-SOC-Analyst-Challenge/Day 21 - Mythic Agent Setup Tutorial.md

 ```
 xfreerdp /u:Administrator /p:<Your WIN password> /v:<Your WIN IP>:3389
 ```
 It will ask you if you trust the certificate.
-We'll enter `Y`.
-And just like in the movies "We're in!".
+We'll enter "Y".
+And just like they say in the movies "I'm in!".

 ![Kali xfreerdp session](https://github.com/user-attachments/assets/ad9e59b6-6720-4544-8fb1-7790d95abbc0)